3rd March 2021

-While not the most natural pairing, the virtual event centred around the idea of making ‘moments that matter for brands that shape the future’ – at a time of profound change and uncertainty for all businesses, small decisions and pivots can make all the difference between success and failure.
+The virtual event centred around the idea of making ‘moments that matter for brands that shape the future’ – at a time of profound change for all businesses, small decisions and pivots can make the difference between success and failure.

 Read on for an inside look into the evening’s key findings and to learn how, with the right combination of bravery, perseverance and innovative thinking, any brand can build stronger bonds with their audience and transform their future.